 Saratoga Springs, New York, is simply adorable.
-This charming city is filled with fabulous parks, amazing food, and natural springs that you can relax in and drink from at spas and fountains around town.
+This charming city is filled with fabulous parks, amazing food, and natural springs that you can relax in and drink from at fountains around town.
 With lots of music, entertainment, and an overall joie de vivre, the list of things to do in Saratoga Springs feels endless.

 Over the last several years, we’ve made it a priority to visit Saratoga Springs at least once a year, and we keep discovering new activities and attractions.
 Whether it’s for a day, a weekend getaway, or longer, our visits are packed with fun things to do.
 Here’s a look at some of what we love.